ramsesproject/alcf-logs/README.md

 Data used in this repo are \[mostly\] available at [https://reports.alcf.anl.gov/data/](https://reports.alcf.anl.gov/data/).

 you need to manually download datasets from the link shown above and save them in the corresponding folders as hard coded in the program.

+Note: we are going to upload code soon, before the date of ICS conference.